cdcepi/FluSight-forecast-hub/model-output/README.md

 Forecasts will be evaluated using a variety of metrics, including weighted interval score (WIS) and its components and prediction interval coverage.
 The CMU [Delphi group's Forecast Evaluation Dashboard](https://delphi.cmu.edu/forecast-eval/) and the COVID-19 Forecast Hub periodic [Forecast Evaluation Reports](https://covid19forecasthub.org/eval-reports/) provide examples of evaluations using these criteria.

 Evaluation will use official data reported from healthdata.gov as reported at the end or following the final forecast date (depending on data availability).

+# Rate-trend forecast specifications
+In order to mitigate the impact of reporting revisions and noise inherent in small counts, all week pairs with a difference of fewer than 10 hospital admissions will be classified as having a "stable" trend.

+**For one-week ahead rate trends (horizon = -1):**

+*Stable:* forecasted changes in hospitalizations qualify as stable if either the magnitude of the rate change is less than 1/100k OR the corresponding magnitude of the count change is less than 10.

+*Increase:* positive forecasted changes that do not qualify as stable and for which the forecasted rate change is less than 2/100k.

+*Large increase:* positive forecasted rate changes that do not qualify as stable and for which the forecasted rate change is larger than or equal to 2/100k.

+*Decrease:* negative forecasted rate changes that do not qualify as stable and for which the magnitude of the forecasted rate change is less than 2/100k.

+*Large decrease:* negative forecasted rate changes that do not qualify as stable and for which the magnitude of the forecasted rate change is larger than or equal to 2/100k.

+**For two-week ahead rate trends (horizon = 0):**

+*Stable:* forecasted changes in hospitalizations qualify as stable if either the magnitude of the rate change is less than 1/100k OR the corresponding magnitude of the count change is less than 10.

+*Increase:* positive forecasted changes that do not qualify as stable and for which the forecasted rate change is less than 3/100k.

+*Large increase:* positive forecasted rate changes that do not qualify as stable and for which the forecasted rate change is larger than or equal to 3/100k.

+*Decrease:* negative forecasted rate changes that do not qualify as stable and for which the magnitude of the forecasted rate change is less than 3/100k.

+*Large decrease:* negative forecasted rate changes that do not qualify as stable and for which the magnitude of the forecasted rate change is larger than or equal to 3/100k.

+**For three-week ahead rate trends (horizon = 1):**

+*Stable:* forecasted changes in hospitalizations qualify as stable if either the magnitude of the rate change is less than 2/100k OR the corresponding magnitude of the count change is less than 10.

+*Increase:* positive forecasted changes that do not qualify as stable and for which the forecasted rate change is less than 4/100k.

+*Large increase:* positive forecasted rate changes that do not qualify as stable and for which the forecasted rate change is larger than or equal to 4/100k.

+*Decrease:* negative forecasted rate changes that do not qualify as stable and for which the magnitude of the forecasted rate change is less than 4/100k.

+*Large decrease:* negative forecasted rate changes that do not qualify as stable and for which the magnitude of the forecasted rate change is larger than or equal to 4/100k.

+**For four-week and five-week ahead rate trends (horizon = 2 or 3, respectively):**

+*Stable:* forecasted changes in hospitalizations qualify as stable if either the magnitude of the rate change is less than 2.5/100k OR the corresponding magnitude of the count change is less than 10.

+*Increase:* positive forecasted changes that do not qualify as stable and for which the forecasted rate change is less than 5/100k.

+*Large increase:* positive forecasted rate changes that do not qualify as stable and for which the forecasted rate change is larger than or equal to 5/100k.

+*Decrease:* negative forecasted rate changes that do not qualify as stable and for which the magnitude of the forecasted rate change is less than 5/100k.

+*Large decrease:* negative forecasted rate changes that do not qualify as stable and for which the magnitude of the forecasted rate change is larger than or equal to 5/100k.